 - For the second tying, instead of tying off each piece of twine onto the guide wire or hog panel, I like to take the twine up and over the wire and then tie it off to another branch.
 This means you're supporting two branches with half the effort.

 - After that, you may only need to return for a third tying if your growing season is long enough or if you notice some of the branches need additional support.
-I find my larger heirloom varieties tend to need more support than something like the San Marzanos.
+I find my larger heirloom varieties tend to need more support than varieties like the San Marzanos.

 Be sure to grab my free e-guide on growing a year's worth of tomatoes to learn:

-- how to prune tomatoes for a larger harvest,
+- How to prune tomatoes for a larger harvest,

-- the simple steps to do at planting time for a healthier plant,
+- The simple steps to do at planting time for a healthier plant,

-- how to avoid blight,
+- How to avoid blight,

-- how to get rid of blossom end rot,
+- How to get rid of blossom end rot,

-- and a bonus tomato seed-saving tutorial.
+- And a bonus tomato seed-saving tutorial.

 Then, be sure to check out the posts below for more great gardening content.